Are you wondering why do cat collars have bells?

 The sound of the bell can be quite annoying.
 Imagine having to hang a bell around your neck and walk around with it.

 When cats can’t stand the sound anymore, they’ll start contemplating how to get rid of it.
-And one way to do it is to chew it off.
+One way to do it is to chew it off.

-This is dangerous since pieces of the bell may get stuck in the cat’s teeth.
-And they may also choke on the bell’s ball when they accidentally swallow it.
+Pieces of the bell may become stuck in the cat’s teeth, posing a danger.
+They may also choke on the bell’s ball when they accidentally swallow it.

-The bell also interferes with their role in getting rid of rodents since the bell will betray them.
+Since the bell will betray them, it also interferes with their role in getting rid of rodents.

 • SCIENTIFICALLY PROVEN TO STOP CATS FROM CATCHING ALL TYPES OF BIRDS...